mediadrop/mediadrop/doc/install/index.rst

 Step 0: Requirements
 ====================

-MediaCore CE runs on \*nix operating systems.
+MediaDrop runs on \*nix operating systems.
 We've tested CentOS and Mac OS X, but any Linux or BSD-based OS should work just fine.

-If you run Windows and want to try MediaCore CE, you have two options:
+If you run Windows and want to try MediaDrop, you have two options:

-- If you're an experienced developer, try your hand at translating MediaCore CE and its installation process to a Windows environment.
+- If you're an experienced developer, try your hand at translating MediaDrop and its installation process to a Windows environment.
 It's probably not that different.
 We'd love to hear how you did it.
 - Find a cheap web host that offers Apache, FastCGI, and SSH support, and